Welch and Dickie Boulders Rock Climbing

 Hike up the Welch side of the trail.
 After about .7 miles, the trail will take a hard right toward the open slabs on Welch.
 At this point, leave the trail and walk directly left into the woods.
 You'll cross a stream and maybe pick up a faint climbers' trail.
 Follow this trail to a junction marked with a cairn on the ground.
 To reach the Lower Bowl area, head left (downhill) from the junction and walk about 100 feet.
 To reach the Mid Bowl and the Upper Bowl areas, head right (uphill) at the junction.

-Browse More Classics in Welch and Dickie Boulders
+Browse More Rock Climbing Classics in Welch and Dickie Boulders

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Welch and Dickie Boulders:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Welch and Dickie Boulders:

 Featured Route For Welch and Dickie Boulders